 The Newark-Arcadia Historical Society owns and maintains two buildings.
 In 1993, the Historic 1876 brick Marbletown Schoolhouse was acquired by gift from the Marbletown Neighborhood Center.
 In 1998, the Newark Arcadia Historical Society purchased the former Church of Christ Scientist building across from the Newark Public Library and Hoffman Clock Museum for use as a meeting place and historical museum to house the society’s growing collection of artifacts.
 By June 1999 the interior of museum was painted, carpet replaced, new furnace with climate control and security system were installed.
 The museum opened on June 12th of that year.

 The museum’s first major exhibit was “Newark, NY - The Rose Capital of America”, followed by “The C.H.
 Stuart Company - From Stuart's Nursery to Sarah Coventry".
 Every year in June a new exhibit is unveiled.
-The current exhibit is entitled “Shoes, Shops & Sidewalk Sales - DOWNTOWN: As Time Goes By.”
+The current exhibit is entitled “Newark Schools and Education 1850 – 1969.”

 - Secretary: Dawn Jendrick